ChristinaX94/AR-Application-for-Geo-Spatial-Navigation/README.md

 **Keywords:** Wikitude, Cordova, Google Services, JavaScript, HTML, CSS, Augmented Reality

 *Based on Wikitude's example demos.*

-*This is only a part of my thesis...*
+*This is only a part of my thesis which was finished and submitted in October of 2017...*